smart-data-lake/getting-started/presentation/lecture_notes.md

 in some situations, as it is the case of *feeds*:

-Often we do not want to run all defined pipelines.
+Often we do not want to run all the defined pipeline(s).
 Especially during development, debugging or in various use case, we rely on running only parts.
 This may be just a single action/transformation, or downloading everything.
 The way we define the parts we want to run is by